Baxenden: Notable facts

-Baxenden ward is site of Haworth Park home to the Haworth Art Gallery.
-Built in 1909 as Hollins Hill for the prominent local industrialist William Haworth.
-After the death of his sister Miss Anne Haworth in 1920 she bequeathed it to the town and, in honour, the town named the Gallery for her family.
-Opened 21 September 1921 the Gallery is home of probably Europe's most significant collection of Tiffany glass chiefly consisting of over one hundred and forty pieces of his Favrile, or ‘hand-made', Glass.
-The gallery also has a collection of oil paintings and watercolours.

-Baxenden is probably best known as the home of Holland's Pies.
+Baxenden is the home of Holland's Pies.

-Baxenden is also the home of the chemicals works Baxenden Chemicals.

-On the night of 6 September 1974, the so-called Black Panther, Donald Neilson, shot the Baxenden sub-postmaster, Derek Astin, at his home, injuring him so that he died soon after arriving at hospital.

-The Irish republican social campaigner Michael Davitt worked as a child at Stelfoxe's Victoria Mill (later the Victoria and Alliance Mill) in Baxenden.
-It was here, at the age of eleven, where his arm was lacerated so badly by a spinning machine it had to be amputated; for which he received no compensation.

 Transport

-Baxenden was once served by Baxenden railway station however this was closed in 1951 before the lines themselves were removed in 1970-71 as recommended by the Beeching Axe.
-This line was once notorious as one of the most difficult in the country due to its ‘alpine' nature involving a climb from the junction at Stubbins railway station for 5 miles at an average of 1 in 78 to a summit in Baxenden at 771 feet above sea level followed by a 2 and a quarter mile drop down Baxenden Bank, at times as steep as 1 in 38/40.
-Nowadays ‘the lines' as they are known is a well used footpath which has been recently incorporated into a network of paths that lead throughout the borough.
+Baxenden was once served by Baxenden railway station however this was closed in 1951 before the lines themselves were removed in 1970–71 as recommended by the Beeching Axe.
+This line was once notorious as one of the most difficult in the country due to its 'alpine' nature involving a climb from the junction at Stubbins railway station for 5 miles at an average of 1 in 78 to a summit in Baxenden at 771 feet above sea level followed by a 2 and a quarter mile drop down Baxenden Bank, at times as steep as 1 in 38/40.
+Nowadays 'the lines' as they are known is a footpath which has been recently incorporated into a network of paths that lead throughout the borough.

-Buses to Rochdale, Blackburn, Accrington and Manchester pass through Baxenden.
+Buses to Rochdale, Accrington and Manchester pass through Baxenden.

 Education

 Baxenden has one primary school; St John's Primary built in 1880 to replace a school built in the 1833 sited near the modern junction of Manchester Road with Southwood Drive, and one high school; The Hollins.